AnupNair08/Musify/README.md

 # To run the project
 ```
 1. Clone the repo
-2. To start the backend server => cd backend and run nodemon server.js
+2. Run npm install in the root directory
-3. To start the frontend server => Run npm start from the root directory.
+3. Run npm start and both the backend and frontend servers should fire up.
 ```

 # Get Started
 To get started log in via your spotify account.
 Musify will fetch your preferences and recommend top artists, playlists and albums.
+You can search through and play any track available on spotify.

+# Tools

+### This project is built with React, Express, Node.js and Redux and many other awesome npm packages.